Super-Kamiokande is a 50,000 ton water Cerenkov detector located at a depth of 2700 meters water equivalent in the Kamioka Mozumi mine in Japan.

 photomultiplier tubes (PMT's).

-These are very sensitive devices that produce an electrical signal
+These are very sensitive devices that ultimately help scientists track neutrinos.

 You might also be interested in:

-All of the matter and energy in the Universe was initially confined in a very small region until an enormous explosion occurred, causing the Universe to expand.
+All of the matter and energy in the Universe was initially confined in a very small region.
+An explosion occurred which caused the Universe to begin expanding.
 This expansion continues today. ...more

 A plot of the binding energy per nucleon vs. atomic mass shows a peak atomic number 56 (Iron).
 Elements with atomic mass less then 56 release energy if formed as a result of a fusion reaction.
 Above this...more

-There are several experiments worldwide where the conditions for nuclear fusion reactions have been achieved in a controlled manner.
-The two main approaches that are being explored are magnetic confinement...more
+There are several experiments where nuclear fusion reactions have been achieved in a controlled manner (that means no bombs are involved!!).
+The two main approaches that are being explored are magnetic...more